What Is the Federal Funds Rate and How Does It Affect Consumers?

-How does the federal funds rate affect others, such as interest on savings accounts, mortgage rates or car loan rates?
+How does the federal funds rate affect other interest rates, such as interest on savings accounts, mortgage rates or car loan rates?
 It’s like throwing a pebble on a pond.
 It creates ripple effects that diminish farther away from the center.

 Short-term rates are closely tied to the federal funds rate.
-These include:
+Examples of short-term interest rates include:

-You can picture them near the center of the pebble’s ripples, says David Wheelock, St. Louis Fed vice president and deputy director of research.
+You can picture these rates as being near the center of the pebble’s ripples, says David Wheelock, St. Louis Fed senior vice president and policy advisor.

 Rippling farther out from the pebble are rates more familiar to consumers in their everyday lives.
 These may include: